RouninMedia/Da3SH/README.md

 ## What is Da3SH?

-Da3SH is component-based web architecture.
-But, unlike most other component-based web architecture approaches, Da3SH takes code and encodes it as data.
+**Da3SH** (pronounced *dash*, despite the *3*) is component-based web architecture.

+But, unlike most other component-based web architecture approaches, **Da3SH** takes code and encodes it as data.

-Da3SH serializes core web languages (HTML, CSS, Javascript, SVG, PHP etc.) as JSON.
+**Da3SH**serializes core web languages (HTML, CSS, Javascript, SVG, PHP etc.) as JSON.
 The serialized snippets are stored together in a single piece of JSON-encoded data representing a single rich component.

 Whenever needed, one or more core web language snippets can be unpacked from that single piece of JSON (or Da3SH Module).
 Since the code is encoded as data, this can happen on the server-side or on the front-end / client-side.